 5. South Australia will welcome fully vaccinated international students with no quarantine period once local vaccination targets are reached in early January 2022.
 Students CAN currently enter South Australia but they must undertake 7 days quarantine.

-Australia closed its borders in March 2020 in a bid to contain the spread of the new variant and had limited the number of citizens and permanent residents allowed to come back.
+Australia closed its borders in March 2020 in a bid to contain the spread of the new variant and limited the number of citizens and permanent residents allowed to come back.
 The relaxation of border rules is expected to ease labor shortages, which threaten to hamper an economic rebound.

-The return of international students to study in Australia is worth about A$35 billion a year to the Australian economy, which will help businesses to fill many casual and serious job posts.
+The return of international students to study in Australia is worth about A$35 billion a year to the Australian economy, which will help businesses fill many casual and serious job posts.
 More than 235,000 foreigners, including about 160,000 students, held visas for Australia at the end of October, official data showed.

 New South Wales, home to Australia’s biggest city of Sydney, lifted most restrictions from Wednesday for the unvaccinated, despite a steady rise in Omicron infections after a staggered reopening.